cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

-### From 0.15.x to 0.16.x
+### From 0.15.0 to 0.15.1

-Version 0.16.0 of ACP helm chart uses `docker.cloudentity.io` as the secret name referencing Cloudentity registry.
+Version 0.15.1 of ACP kube stack helm chart uses `docker.cloudentity.io` as the secret name referencing Cloudentity registry.
 If you're using the `artifactory` and haven't overridden `imagePullSecrets` before, you have to create a new secret with the name `docker.cloudentity.io`
 See [Docker Pull Credentials](#docker-pull-credentials).